csev/dj4e-market/README.md

     (.ve52) 14:15 ~ $

-If you have no Django 5.2 virtual envronment set up, please see the install instructions at www.dj4e.com.
+If you have no Django 5.2 virtual envronment set up, please see the Django 5.2 install instructions at www.dj4e.com.

 With a properly configured virtual environment in place, checkout this repository:

     cd ~/django_projects
     git clone https://github.com/csev/dj4e-market.git market
     cd market
+    git checkout django52
     python --version

 The Python version for Django 5.2 should be at least `3.11`.
 It will most likely be